kajuberdut/RollerDerbyApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 "Block Party" is a roller derby communication application.
-This application allows users to create a profile and update profile information with relevant derby information.
+This application allows users to create a profile and update profile information with relevant roller derby information.

 After an account is created, a user is able to access all mixers and bouts by date or location.
 They are also able to create mixers and bouts and join the associated chats for those games.